ory/docs/docs/cli/ory-get.md

   -c, --config string   Path to the Ory Cloud configuration file.
   -h, --help            help for get
   -q, --quiet           Be quiet with output printing.
-  -y, --yes             Confirm all dialogues with yes.
+  -y, --yes             Confirm all dialogs with yes.
 ```

 ### SEE ALSO